xitop/edzed/docs/advanced.rst

   :meth:`stop` is called when the circuit simulation has finished.

   By definition CBlocks do not require cleanup, so :meth:`stop` is usually not used.
-A possible use-case might be for instance retrieval of some gathered statistics data.
+A possible use-case might be processing of some gathered statistics data.

   Note that if an error occurs during circuit initialization,